--- Core Text Analytics Framework (Quanteda) ---

 The Deep Learning Approach: Word Embeddings

-Word Embeddings map words into a high-dimensional vector space where closeness equals semantic similarity, even if the words never appear in the same sentence.
+Word embeddings map words into a high-dimensional vector space where geometric closeness corresponds to semantic similarity, even if the target words never co-occur in the same sentence.
+For ideological analysis, this shifting of words into a multi-dimensional space is invaluable because it captures systemic cultural associations and subtle framing biases rather than just explicit declarations.

-• Mechanism: Learns latent relationships based on the Distributional Hypothesis, which states that words in similar contexts have similar meanings.
+- Mechanism: The model learns latent relationships based on the Distributional Hypothesis, which states that words occurring in similar contexts share similar meanings.

-• Intuition: It captures conceptual neighbors and semantic islands, revealing deeper, implicit associations that simple frequency counts might miss.
+- Intuition: It captures conceptual neighbors and semantic clusters, revealing deeper, implicit societal associations and latent ideologies that simple keyword frequencies might miss.

 a.
 Prepare the Tokens

-The word2vec package requires the corpus data to be in a list of token-based character vectors, where words have been tokenized into independent units.
+The word2vec package requires the corpus data to be in the form of a list of word-tokenized character vectors, where each document has been split into independent word units.
+The most efficient way to prepare your text for this pipeline is to first generate a standard tokens object of your corpus.

 ## 1. Convert Segmented Text to Tokens: